sfirke/janitor/vignettes/tabyls.md

 #> 3     8  15.0  15.4
 ```

 Now to `adorn_` it.
-Since this is not the result of a `tabyl()` call, it doesn't have the underlying Ns stored in the `core` attribute, so we'll have to supply them:
+Since this is not the result of a `tabyl()` call, it
+doesn’t have the underlying Ns stored in the `core` attribute, so we’ll
+have to supply them:

 ``` r
 mpg_by_cyl_and_am %>%